4WD MODIFICATIONS - POWERTRAIN

 The owner knew that the old turbo had not been ideal, right from the start, and Brad explained to him that it looked too large for correct matching to the Toyota four – more like a turbo for a four-litre.
 The old turbo was also showing signs of bearing wear, with traces of oil in the turbine section.

-The decision was made to fit a new DTS turbo, correctly sized for the 2.8-litre diesel and offering water cooling, which the previous one did not.
+The decision was made to fit this engine and kit it up with a new DTS turbo, correctly sized for the 2.8-litre diesel and offering water cooling, which the previous one did not.

 Boost compensators are necessary, Geoff Rankin insisted, to ensure that the fuel supply from the mechanical pump matched the boost from the turbo.
 Without a compensator the air: fuel ratio can stray far from the ideal 20-23:1 – as rich as 17:1 and as lean as 30:1.